pjhinger/dog-vision-project/README.md

-# dog-vision-project
+# Multi-class dog breed classification.

-Implemented a deep learning neural network that takes a dog image and classifies it amongst 120 dog breeds.
-I used TensorFlow, TensorFlowHub and utilised Google Colaboratory (hence the Google Drive style paths used within the notebook).
+A deep learning neural network that takes a dog image and classifies it amongst 120 dog breeds.
+I used TensorFlow, TensorFlowHub and utilised a Google Colaboratory Notebook (hence the Google Drive style paths used within the notebook).